adremsoft/grafana-netcrunch-plugin/README.md

 ##### `<nodeType>`

-This selector is used for filtering nodes by type.
-It may be combined with other selectors.
+This selector is used to filter nodes by type and may be combined with other selectors.
-The types of nodes that can be filtered are as follows:
+The types of nodes that can be filter are as follows:

 * windows
 * windows.server